jameskabbes/spotify-mytop5/README.md

 ## Use Demo Data

-Until this application is approved by spotify, users will need to Use Demo Data
+Until the application is approved by spotify, users will need to use "demo data".